Department of Conservation on Flickr

 7. Pelorus Track (3-4 Days)

-A great place to get off the beaten track between Nelson and Picton is on the Pelorus Track.
-Get a semi-remote forest experience as you follow the Pelorus River, the same river that featured in The Hobbit trilogy, along with some interesting waterfall features and a chromite mine.
-The accommodation is standard DOC hut accommodation with mattresses, bunks and heating, costing NZ$5 per person per night.
+A great place to get off the beaten track between Nelson and Picton is the Pelorus Track.
+Get a semi-remote forest experience as you follow the Pelorus River, the same river that is featured in The Hobbit trilogy, along with some interesting waterfall features and a chromite mine.
+The accommodation is standard DOC hut accommodation with mattresses, bunks and heating, which costs only a few bucks per night.

 8. Te Paki Coastal Track (3-4 Days)

 For a super cheap, easy multi-day hike and camping experience, do the Te Paki Coastal Trail.
 Discover the magnificent coastline around Cape Reinga, Ninety Mile Beach and Spirits Bay in this tranquil northern paradise.
-Two of the campsites are free, while another one is only NZ$8 per person per night.
-Just do a section of the trail to make it completely free.
-Find out more in 12 Free Multi-Day Hikes in New Zealand.
+Two of the campsites are free, while another one is only a few dollars per person.
+Speaking of free hikes, see more of our recommendations in the 10 Free Multi-Day Hikes in New Zealand.

 9. Queen Charlotte Track (3-5 Days)

 The perfect mix of coastline and thick native forest awaits hikers on the Queen Charlotte Track.
 Enjoy tranquil bays, wildlife and a good range of accommodation options along the way to truly make this popular hiking track your own.
-Be aware that there is an NZ$18 fee for multi-day hiking which goes over private land.
-Accommodation ranges from DOC campsites costing around NZ$8 per person per night to backpacker accommodation starting from NZ$30 to luxurious private rooms around NZ$200 per night.
+Accommodation ranges from DOC campsites to backpacker rooms to luxurious private rooms with an ensuite and a hot shower – bliss!
 More information can be found in The Ultimate Guide to the Queen Charlotte Track.

 10. Round the Mountain Track (4-6 Days)